hyperledger/indy-hipe/text/maintainer-procedures/README.md

 ### Build Protocols
 - A build is “broken” if any automated processes (compile, package, test, etc) fail.
 - Anybody can institute automated build processes, but only ones endorsed by maintainers are normative.
 - A broken build in the master is an urgent team emergency because it halts all productive work by others.
-Whoever discovers, report to @all on #indy-build Rocket.Chat immediately, and claim ownership or find an owner.
+Whoever discovers, report to @all on associated projects Rocket.Chat channel immediately, and claim ownership or find an owner.
 - Maintainers fix breaks in their scope; default is to revert a problematic change.
 - Submitters should plan to be available for troubleshooting after a pull request is merged.
 Maintainers will make any logs available related to new issues.
 Submitters should proactively debug and reach out to maintainers if they notice an undiscovered issue.